Skip to main content

 Size: MediumCoat Length: Medium LengthCompare

 The Kerry Blue Terrier is a real eye-catcher: with its wavy, blue-grey coat and confident demeanor, it draws all eyes to itself.
 But behind the elegant facade lies a brave, intelligent and energetic dog that wants to be challenged.
+Are you ready for a loyal companion with character and temperament?

 Last updated: